E-money (EMI) Licence UK - Electronic Money Institution Licence, UK

 -

-issuing of electronic money e.g. prepaid cards and electronic wallets.
+Issuing electronic money e.g. prepaid cards and electronic wallets.

 -

-services enabling cash to be placed on a payment account and all of the operations required for operating a payment account;
+Services enabling cash to be placed on a payment account and all of the operations required for operating a payment account.

 -

-services enabling cash withdrawals from a payment account and all of the operations required for operating a payment account;
+Services enabling cash withdrawals from a payment account and all of the operations required for operating a payment account.

 -